 - Step 2: Finding & Following Topics interesting topics on Quora

 - Step 4: How to use Quora for your marketing

 - Step 5: Measure your results

-According to Quantcast, Quora reaches around 29 million people each month in just the United States, which is a huge audience full of people who are all searching to get answers.
-For marketers this brings in a lot of potential reasons why you should consider using it for your marketing:
+According to Quantcast, Quora reaches around 29 million people each month in just the United States, which is a huge audience full of people searching for answers.
+For marketers, this brings in a lot of potential reasons why you should consider using it for your marketing:

 - Gain exposure to yourself and your brand to over 29 million people

-- You can build and showcase your expertise on the topics that matter most for you
+- You can build and showcase your expertise on the topics that matter most to you

 - You can learn from others in your industry, influencers, customers, etc.

-- People are also potential questions about your product that you can help them with, or people are searching for solutions in your industry
+- People also have potential questions about your product that you can help them with or are searching for solutions in your industry.

 - You can use it as a marketing research tool by asking questions yourself

-While all of these advantages are on Quora itself, there is also one other advantage that happens not on Quora but other websites.
+While all of these advantages are on Quora itself, one other advantage happens not on Quora but on other websites.

-By writing on Quora, you’ve got a good chance of being featured on major publication sites like Forbes.
-The reason for this is that a lot of major publications are starting to source content directly from Quora, and using certain answers straight as content on their website.
+By writing on Quora, you have a good chance of being featured in major publications like Forbes.
+This is because many major publications are starting to source content directly from Quora and using specific answers straight as content on their website.

-In other words enough reasons for you to not miss out on this great opportunity and start leveraging this Q&A social network right now.
-One final remark before we dive in is that Quora is the same just like any other form of content marketing where you’re trying to solve the problems of your customers, Quora is the same.
+In other words, enough reasons for you not to miss out on this great opportunity and start leveraging this Q&A social network right now.
+One final remark before we dive in is that Quora is the same just like any other form of content marketing where you’re trying to solve your customers’ problems.
 Or as Ash of SmartHustle says it: